 The multi-disciplinary therapeutic team at SCRC is comprised of counselling psychologists, clinical psychologists, social workers, addiction counsellors, registered nurses, a sessional psychiatrist and a sessional general practitioner.
 At all times, residents have access to the support, guidance, love and discipline of every member of the therapeutic team, each of whom have their own specific areas of expertise.
 This ensures a wide range of therapeutic styles and interventions throughout the treatment process.

 We encourage family members to spend time with us in the sanctity of the SCRC environment and to participate in mediated counselling sessions with their loved one in treatment.
 Throughout the treatment process, SCRC remains in regular contact with the family.
 Family members are also encouraged to participate in their own journey of recovery and attend support groups, such as HEAL.

-Our annual Addiction Treatment & Recovery seminars also ensure the transfer of this critical information, to residents and their families.
+Our annual Addiction Treatment & Recovery seminars ensure the transfer of this critical information, to residents and their families.

-These agreements are prepared with assistance and input from our therapeutic team, and focus on the use of support structures, realistic goal-setting, effective maintenance of accountability and safe re-integration into society, post-treatment.
+Adopting a preventative mindset with regards to relapse is a vital component of successful, sustained recovery.
+To this end, a personalised relapse prevention is a pre-requisite for graduation from our programmes.
+Relapse prevention plans are prepared with assistance and input from our therapeutic team, and focus on realistic goal-setting, effective maintenance of accountability, safe re-integration into society, post-treatment, and the use of support structures.
 Throughout the treatment process, relapse prevention training is also provided by our therapeutic team.

 All programme content and information is subject to change with out notice.